3arthqu4ke/HeadlessForge/README.md

-This project is now archived.
+> :warning: This project is now archived.
 For the same and even better features take a look at [HeadlessMc](https://github.com/3arthqu4ke/HeadlessMc) and the [HeadlessMc-Specifics](https://github.com/3arthqu4ke/HMC-Specifics).

 # HeadlessForge
 While headless Minecraft Clients aren't anything new, they come with a drawback.
 The Minecraft API is missing and you need to add all functionality yourself.